-Alrighty, the first SL3 stop I reviewed on this trip to Boston, and Taser was with me for this one.
+Alrighty, the first SL3 stop I reviewed on this trip to Boston, and a friend was with me for this one.
 This one features heaters, buses, even a GP40 and annoying panhandlers that kept pestering me for money!
 Yeah…

 So, just like Box District, it’s the same deal essentially.
 You’ve got heated shelters, buses, and whatnot.
 But, what sets this one apart is the street access from Arlington and 6th Streets, and Washington Avenue.
 Yeah, there’s at-grade access from Arlington & 6th, and a ramp from Washington.
 Neat.
 Wait, what’s that on the other side of the Rockport Line?